Meghan Markle and Prince Harry Have This 1 Food Request For Their Royal Wedding

 Wedding bells will ring for Suits actress and philanthropist Meghan Markle and her royal honey, Prince Harry, in spring 2018.
 Though the pair has only recently announced their intent to marry, a short engagement means wedding details are already coming together.

 From location details to hints about who will be part of the couple’s wedding party, we already have quite a few details regarding what we might expect to see when the gorgeous pair walk down the aisle and say, “I do.”
 Let’s just hope the wedding will be televised so that we can all have a front row seat when Markle and her prince exchange vows.

 A location fit for a princess

 When Markle weds the Prince of Wales, her official title will be Her Royal Highness Princess Henry of Wales.
 Naturally, her wedding location must be as plush as possible.
-It has already been confirmed that the couple will wed at St George’s Chapel in Windsor Castle sometime in May.
+It has already been confirmed that the couple will wed at St. George’s Chapel in Windsor Castle, on May 19, 2018.

 The chapel can accommodate up to 800 people.
 Prince Charles married his wife Camilla there, so it’s a bit more low-key than Westminster Abbey where Prince William and Kate Middleton got married.

 An untraditional theme

 The American actress and her hubby-to-be aren’t exactly traditional, at least by U.K. royal standards.
 Markle is American, three years older than Prince Harry, and has been married once before already.
-Let’s not even get into all of the drama that’s been stirred up because of her mix-race heritage.
+Let’s not even get into all of the drama that’s been stirred up because of her mixed-race heritage.

 Though the royals certainly have their customs, we don’t expect this pair to have a very traditional wedding.
 They have publically announced that their wedding will be “[a] moment of fun and joy that will reflect the characters of the bride and groom.”